-Patients will be excluded from the study if they meet any of the following criteria: 13) are currently receiving an investigational drug in a clinical trial or participating in any other type of medical research judged not to be scientifically or medically compatible with this study; 14) have visceral crisis, lymphangitic spread, or leptomeningeal carcinomatosis; 15) have a history of central nervous system metastasis; 16) have received prior treatment with chemotherapy (except for neoadjuvant/ adjuvant chemotherapy), fulvestrant, everolimus, or any CDK4/6 inhibitor; 17) have received treatment with a drug that has not received regulatory approval for any indication within 14 or 21 days prior to randomization of study drug for a nonmyelosuppressive or myelosuppressive agent, respectively; 18) have received recent (within 28 days prior to randomization) yellow fever vaccination; 19) have had major surgery within 14 days of the initial dose of study drug; 20) have a personal history of any of the following conditions: presyncope or syncope of either unexplained or cardiovascular etiology, ventricular tachycardia, ventricular fibrillation, or sudden cardiac arrest; 21) have serious preexisting medical conditions that, in the judgment of the investigator, would preclude participation in this study; 22) have inflammatory breast cancer or a history of any other cancer (except nonmelanoma skin cancer or carcinoma in-situ of the cervix), unless in complete remission with no therapy for a minimum of 3 years; 23) have received an autologous or allogeneic stem-cell transplant; 24) have active bacterial or fungal infection, or detectable viral infection; or 25) are pregnant or breastfeeding.
+Patients will be excluded from the study if they meet any of the following criteria: 13) are currently receiving an investigational drug in a clinical trial or participating in any other type of medical research judged not to be scientifically or medically compatible with this study; 14) have visceral crisis, lymphangitic spread, or leptomeningeal carcinomatosis; 15) have a history of central nervous system metastasis; 16) have received prior treatment with chemotherapy (except for neoadjuvant/ adjuvant chemotherapy), fulvestrant, everolimus, or any CDK4/6 inhibitor; 17) have received treatment with a drug that has not received regulatory approval for any indication within 14 or 21 days prior to randomization of study drug for a nonmyelosuppressive or myelosuppressive agent, respectively; 18) have received recent (within 28 days prior to randomization) vellow fever vaccination; 19) have had major surgery within 14 days prior to randomization; 20) have a personal history within the last 12 months of any of the following conditions: syncope of cardiovascular etiology, ventricular tachycardia, ventricular fibrillation, or sudden cardiac arrest; 21) have serious preexisting medical conditions that. in the judgment of the investigator, would preclude participation in this study; 22) have inflammatory breast cancer or a history of any other cancer (except nonmelanoma skin cancer or carcinoma in-situ of the cervix), unless in complete remission with no therapy for a minimum of 3 years; 23) have received an autologous or allogeneic stemcell transplant; 24) have active bacterial or fungal infection, or detectable viral infection; 25) are pregnant or breastfeeding; or 26) have initiated bisphosphonates or approved RANK ligand (RANK-L) targeted agents (for example, denosumab) <7 days prior to randomization.